pulsarforge/pulsarforge-site/src/blogs/civilizations-voxelverse.md

 Voxelverse Exoplanets, Homes, Party Animals

-Enjoy this travel of discovering the connections and misteries of The Voxelverse.
+Enjoy this travel of discovering the connections and misteries of the local celebrations and parties at the Voxelverse.

 "Their fate are in your hands".